akalinow/TPCReco/TrackGenerator/README.md

     ]
 }
 ```
 This config will generate 4 events, 2 lines in each, both lines starting at (0,0,0).
-First line'll have fixed orientation and length, while second line'll be oriented randomly in 4 Pi.
+First line will have fixed orientation and length, while second line will be oriented randomly in 4 Pi.
 ### FromTransportGenerator
 ```
 bin/EventGenerator config/FromTransportGenerator.json